kmlawson/china-revolutions-mo3337/policies.md

 Recent studies are increasingly showing that, for whatever reasons, the handwriting of notes, and the reading of essays on physical paper as opposed to computers or other reading devices increases the quality of notes, significantly boosts recall, and better processing of content in general.

-There are, however, many strong benefits to using a laptop for notes, and keeping reading content in digital form, not the least ready access, easy distribution, ability to re-sort notes, searchability, and for those who have handwriting as poor as mine: simple readability.
+There are, however, many benefits to using a laptop for notes, and keeping reading content in digital form, not the least ready access, easy distribution, ability to re-sort notes, searchability, and for those who have handwriting as poor as mine: simple readability.

 You are welcome to bring a laptop to class and use it for notes and reading.
-If you do not bring a laptop, I ask that you bring printed copies of assigned reading that is made available every week so that you can easily refer to the readings as we discuss them.
-Not bringing them makes for very ineffective use of a seminar that is based on the discussion of reading.
+If you do not bring a laptop, I ask that you bring either printed or photocopied copies of assigned reading that is made available every week or else good notes so that you can easily refer to the readings as we discuss them.
+It is especially important that you have copies of assigned primary sources with you and not bringing them makes for very ineffective use of a seminar that is based on the discussion of reading.

-Please do not to use applications not related to our class, including email applications and social media.
-It is not only that you are interfering with your own learning and showing your tutor disrespect, but it is a severe distraction to anyone sitting next to you.
+Please do not to use applications on your laptop not related to our class, including email applications and social media.
+Obviously they will interfere with your own concentration but that is not the primary concern: using other applications on your laptop is a severe distraction to anyone sitting next to you.

 ## Collective Notes